 Family doctor (GP)

 A psychiatrist is a medical doctor that specialises in mental health.
 Psychiatrists are responsible for the medical care of psychiatric patients (medication, physical symptoms, etc.) and are also involved in counselling.
-A psychiatrist usually works in a psychiatric hospital or unit or as part of a community care team but he or she can also be part of a private practice.
+A psychiatrist usually works in a psychiatric hospital or unit or as part of a community care team but can also be part of a private practice.
 In most cases, your GP will refer you to a psychiatrist if he or she considers it necessary or if you request a referral.
-A psychiatrist will assess the person, usually at a hospital out-patient clinic, form a diagnosis and treat the person accordingly.
+A psychiatrist will assess you to decide on the best treatment.
 This may involve treatment with medication or referral to a member of the mental health team.
 If a psychiatrist thinks it necessary, he or she may suggest that a patient be admitted to hospital.
-This suggestion is generally only made if a person's difficulties are severe.

 A psychologist is trained in the study of human behaviour and tries to explain feelings, thoughts and behaviour.
-Psychologists can provide assessment and treatment of a psychological nature that includes personality assessment through a structured interview, assessment of a wide range of psychological problems – anxiety, depression, self esteem issues, psycho-sexual and marital problems.
+Psychologists can provide assessment and treatment of a wide range of psychological problems.
 They can also help patients examine the effects their illness is having on their lives and methods of coping with those effects.
 Bringing a patient closer to an understanding of his or her illness is a key aim of a psychologist.
 When involved in the area of mental health, the psychologist usually works as a clinical, community or counselling psychologist, and unless also medically qualified, does not prescribe medication.

 The clinical psychologist has a specialist qualification in mental health and works as part of the mental health team in a unit or hospital and is involved in assessment and counselling therapy.
 Family therapy may be provided where appropriate and a particular approach may be used for specific problems, such as a cognitive-behavioural approach for phobias.
 Referral is often through a GP or psychiatrist, but self-referral is possible.